Lexicon

 ORIGINAL

-The constitutional requirement that persons subject to coercive authority must possess the capacity to verify claims made by or about that authority — derived from the republican principle that non-domination requires contestation, and contestation is empty without the ability to check facts.
-The derivation chain runs: freedom requires non-domination, non-domination requires contestation, contestation requires verification, and verification requires computational resources and energy.
-The practical threshold test asks whether a median-resourced citizen can verify a coercive claim within the applicable appeal window at affordable cost.
-Where this test fails — where verification is expensive enough to be a privilege — freedom is formally proclaimed but structurally denied.
+Persons subject to coercive authority must possess the capacity to verify claims made by or about that authority.
+The requirement derives from the republican principle that non-domination demands contestation, and contestation is empty without the ability to check facts.
+The derivation chain runs: freedom demands non-domination, non-domination demands contestation, contestation demands verification, and verification demands computational resources and energy.
+The practical test asks whether a median-resourced citizen can verify a coercive claim within the applicable appeal window at affordable cost.
+Where that test fails, freedom is formally proclaimed but denied in practice.

 S